slemire/slemire.github.io/_posts/2019-09-21-htb-writeup-kryptos.md

 /url.php (Status: 200)
 ```

-Because this box is ranked `insane` difficulty, this is most likely not a login page that we can bypass with a simple SQL injection.
+Because this box is ranked `insane` difficulty, this is most likely not a login page that I can bypass with a simple SQL injection.
 After playing with some of the parameters with Burp I found that whenever I change the `db` parameter I get the following error message:

 ```
 Connection: close